oslab-swrc/Azalea/README.md

 Azalea-unikernel consists of libOS which is responsible for kernel functions, run-time libraries, and application programs.
 A server can run multiple Azalea-unikernels with the number of cores and memory.
 Linux is install in the part of the server, and acts as a driver that loads each kernel or supports communication between the other nodes.

 The testbed manycore systems consists of multiple Intel Xeon-phi for Azalea-unikernel, Xeon for FWK, and I/O devices such as storages and networks.
 The Xeon-phi consists of 7210p Kight Landing(KNL) processors and the Xeon has E5-2697v2 processors.
 Centos 7 is installed in FWK and driver.

+### I/O Offloading

+In the Azalea OS architecture, the filesystem would exist in the FWK of Xeon.
+When the I/O function such as creat, open, read, write, and close is required at the application in LWK, it is delivered to the FWK and its result is returned to the LWK.

 ## Getting Started